comunica/Tutorial-ESWC2019-Comunica/content/outline.md

 ## Outline
 {:#outline}

-We plan a full day for this tutorial as shown in [](#planning).
+We plan a half day for this tutorial as shown in [](#planning).
-In the morning, we will cover the basics of Comunica.
+First, we will cover the basics of Comunica.
-In the afternoon, the more advanced concepts will be handled.
+In the next session, the more advanced concepts will be handled.
-Both sessions will start with presentations, and the end will be practical.
+Both sessions will start with short presentations, and the end will be practical.

-The morning session will consist of an introductory presentation in which the motivation and purpose of Comunica will be explained, followed by an overview of its architecture.
+The first session will consist of an introductory presentation in which the motivation and purpose of Comunica will be explained, followed by an overview of its architecture.
 Next, we will demonstrate the usage of Comunica